 4. Using an Online Brand Community to Boost SEO

 It’s 2018, and we all understand the continued importance of SEO: HubSpot says “61 percent of marketers say improving SEO and growing their organic presence is their top inbound marketing priority.”
 As SEO trends are constantly changing, online brand communities are a surefire way to ensure authentic and quality UGC.

 Building a community of people who love your brand allows you to easily activate consumers to produce fresh and unique UGC, leading to an ongoing portal of content – this is helpful for both getting new eyes on your products.

 Ready to get started on your own online brand community?
-Give us a shout out.
-Social Media Link’s Vesta™ solution allows marketers to efficiently mobilize and activate their brand’s advocates.
+Give us a shout.
+Social Media Link’s Vesta™ solution allows marketers to mobilize and activate their brand’s advocates.
 Through Vesta, brands can easily create a branded online community to generate engagement, collect feedback and spread content across social media – driving awareness, loyalty and advocacy, all with always-on audience segmentation, comprehensive analytics and insightful visibility.